luigitarallo/html-css-bootstrap-dashboard/README.md

 # DASHBORD

 Replica of a Dashboard Page.
-The page is responsive, without logic and with static data.
+The page is responsive, with static data.

+- In this exercise I learned how to use Bootstrap for making a responsive dashboard page.

 _Boolean exercise with responsive layout_